uberamd/uberblog-hugo/content/post/getting-started-with-openshift-v3-on-vmware.md

 Knowing that, what we're going to do is create a file that spells out what we want our server infrastructure to look like.
 It will define 5 VMs: 1x Master and 4x Nodes.
 It will define the IP addresses, base VMware Template to use, and how much vCPU and Memory each one should have.

-Assuming you already have terraform on your machine (if not you can download it [here](https://www.terraform.io/downloads.html), create a terraform file that looks somewhat like this:
+Assuming you already have terraform on your machine (if not you can download it [here](https://www.terraform.io/downloads.html), create a terraform file that looks somewhat like this (I named the file `openshift.tf`):
 ```
 # SET YOUR VCENTER CONNECTION INFORMATION HERE
 provider "vsphere" {
   user           = "YOUR_VCENTER_USERNAME"
   password       = "YOUR_VCENTER_PASSWORD"
-  vsphere_server = "YOUR_VCENTER_HOSTNAME" allow_unverified_ssl = "true"
+  vsphere_server = "YOUR_VCENTER_HOSTNAME"
+  allow_unverified_ssl = "true"
 }

 # DEFINE YOUR RESOURCES HERE FOLLOWING THIS TEMPLATE, REPLACING VALUES AS REQUIRED